dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-starting-sprint.md

 This is the time to make some plans for this term.
-We will do fewer pre-assigned milestones but will instead focus on custom milestones for your individual projects.
+We will do fewer pre-assigned milestones but will instead focus individual sprints and features for the projects.

-As you think about your milestones, consider any feedback you collected and carefully prioritize your features.
+As you think about your features, consider any feedback you collected and carefully prioritize your features.
 You have 9 weeks to turn your current MVP into a polished, fully working, and shipped final product!
 Think about your critical features and accommodate them first.
 Make sure your user flow works and makes sense.

 As you think ahead, you should know that this term is fast paced.
 You should have an alpha release ready by midterms and a beta release two weeks after that.
 For any consumer facing product you'll want to get it into the hands of real users by week 7 or so.
 That last step is hard, polishing a thing and shipping it, you think you can save it for last, but you don't want to be that group that is pulling an all-nighter before final demos.
 Ideally, no all-nighters should be required! 🌃